 - 1. Closing dates for all regular season contests and state competition in one season will be completed before practice begins for the following sports season, except for football.
 Consistency in establishing starting and closing dates in all sports is important. - 2.
 All sports teams will have a minimum of 14 practice days before the date of the first scheduled competition.
-Sundays do not count as a day of practice.
-Saturdays and holidays may be used as practice days unless prohibited by local board policy or the CIAC committee on seasons limitations.
-An individual athlete must participate in a minimum of 10 practices prior to competition unless the athlete has been participating in a sport for example, a football player in the CIAC championship series that overlaps with a winter sport would not be required to complete 10 practices prior to competition. - 3.
-The starting dates for practice will be:
+Sundays may count as a day of practice.
+Saturdays and holidays may also be used as practice days unless prohibited by local board policy.
+An individual athlete must participate in a minimum of 10 practices prior to competition unless the athlete has been participating in a sport for example, a football player in the CIAC championship series that overlaps with a winter sport would not be required to complete 10 practices prior to competition.